 (R.C.
 4501.302; Section 620.20 (Section 363.10 of H.B.
 2 of the 135th G.A.))

 The bill codifies the MARCS Steering Committee and subcommittee in permanent law.
-The bill specifies that, upon the bill's effective date, members of the MARCS Steering Committee and the subcommittee may continue service on these committees, their terms unaffected by the codification.
+Upon the bill's effective date, members of the MARCS Steering Committee and the subcommittee may continue service, their terms unaffected by the codification.